Doctor of Ministry (D.Min.)

 Azusa, CA 91702-7000 USA

 Because of the specialized nature of the program, transfer credit must be evaluated by the director of the D.Min. program.
-A maximum of 6 semester units of doctoral-level work that have been completed within the past eight years will be allowed as transfer credit.
+A maximum of 6 semester units of doctoral-level work that have been completed within the past eight years may be allowed as transfer credit.

 Full-time status in the D.Min. program is 8 units per term.
 Students who enroll in at least 4 units are considered to be half time.